 When the darts are completed, sew a 1/4 topstitch from one corner of the mask around to the other corner folding the darts up toward the top as you sew.
 (Sew from Point A through AB and to Point B).
-The other seams are left until last so the nose wire or aluminum nose piece can be inserted.
+The other seams are left until last so the nose wire or nose piece can be inserted.

-Step 6: Insert the wire.
-Place the nose piece between the outermost layer and the second layer of the mask and fix it with a sewing machine.
-Push it all the way up to the seam made when you topstitched the layers together and used clips to hold it there.
+Step 5: Insert the wire.
+Your prepared wire should be about 4.5" long.
+If it is longer, you may need to adjust it as it needs to fit between the ties sewn into the mask.
+Push it all the way up to the seam made when you topstitched the two layers together and used clips to hold it there.
 Now you will CAREFULLY sew a 3/8" topstitch from Point C to Point D between where the top two ties are sewn in.
 Position the presser foot so right edge is on the line of the 1/4" topstitching, so you are encasing the nose wire within the 3/8" seam.
 You want to go slowly so you can control where the wire is.
 You don't want a broken needle!